KDE/documentation-develop-kde-org/source/components/lineedit.rst

    -  When setting a new password, have it entered twice to prevent typos in passwords.
-   -  Provide a "Show password" check box to unmask the password both when setting new and when entering existing passwords.
+   -  Provide a "Show password" checkbox to unmask the password both when setting new and when entering existing passwords.

 -  Consider to use auto-complete feature to help users when entering